Trees Provincetown

 A Heartfelt Thank You!

 The simple act of caring for trees improves life on earth and in this town.
 It takes a stance on global warming and what we can do about it.
-We’re excited to be doing this in our community.
+We’re excited to be doing this for our community.
 Thank you, all, for your enthusiasm for our work and your support of our efforts!
-A very special thank you to our 2024 major donors.
+A very special thank you to our 2025 major donors.

 John McGill